 Approximately 7,000 people have been certified through the RAC; they are rising leaders in the regulatory arena.
 In 2021, RAC holders in North America reported earning 9 percent more than their non-credentialed peers.
 In addition, the organization holds annual conferences in North America and Europe.
-Finally, it offers its 27,000 members unparalleled in-person and online global networking and professional development opportunities for regulatory affairs professionals.
+Finally, it offers its more than 30,000 members unparalleled in-person and online global networking and professional development opportunities for regulatory affairs professionals.

 Furthermore, the RAC requires industry-specific knowledge and portable skill sets in critical thinking, adaptive reasoning, and collaboration.
 Thus, regulatory affairs certification can, in effect, boost the prestige of one’s resume, regardless of the sector or job role to which one applies.